Rabz Maxwane

-Sibahle Ndiphiwe 'Rabz' Maxwane (born 14 August 1995) is a South African rugby union player for the in the Pro14 and the in the Currie Cup.
+Sibahle Ndiphiwe 'Rabz' Maxwane (born 14 August 1995) is a South African rugby union player for the in the United Rugby Championship, and in the Currie Cup.
 He usually plays on the wing.

 Rugby career

 2013 : Youth rugby

 Maxwane was born in Queenstown and attended Dale College Boys' High School in nearby King William's Town, playing first team rugby for Dale College in 2013 and 2014.

 He earned some provincial colours too, when he was named in the Border squad for the 2013 Under-18 Academy Week held in Durban.

 2014–2016 : Western Province

 Maxwane joined the Western Province Rugby Institute for the 2014 season.
 He was named in the squad for the 2014 Under-19 Provincial Championship, but failed to make any appearances in the competition.
 However, he did feature for a Western Province Rugby Academy XV in a match against a France Under-18 team in August 2014.

 He was in action for Western Province in 2015, making nine appearances in the Under-21 Provincial Championship.
 He scored two tries in their 50–14 victory over as his team finished top of the log after the round-robin stage, but an injury ruled him out of the play-off matches that saw Western Province crowned champions after beating in the final.

 He also joined the South Africa Sevens academy, where he was named in the Blitzboks wider training squad that prepared for the 2016 Summer Olympics.